tartley/genesis/README.txt

 There is no default template.

+Genesis won't work unless it is installed, since it relies on finding template directories and config file in your ~/.genesis directory.

 Undefined tag values are not reported.

 --license not implemented.
 Assumes your project is BSD license.